Agoric/documentation/main/javascript-modifications/ses-reference.md

 ### Options quick reference

-This section provides a quick usage reference for lockdown's options, their possible values, and their usage.
+This section provides a quick usage reference for `lockdown()`'s options, their possible values, and their usage.
 Each is described in more detail in their individual sections below.